wacncontent/CustomizeTool/output/articles/sql-database/sql-database-auditing-get-started.md

 ##<a id="subheading-1"></a>Azure SQL Database Auditing basics

-The following section describes the configuration of auditing using the Azure Preview Portal.
+The following section describes the configuration of auditing using the Azure Management Portal.
 You may also [set up auditing for your database using the Classic Azure Management Portal].

 SQL Database Auditing allows you to: